Fairfax County Public Schools: Twentieth century

-In November 1979, the school board named Orange County, Florida superintendent Lucius Linton Deck, Junior as superintendent following a four-month search.
-Deck had been a divisive figure during his 6 1/2 years in Orange County, with some residents glad to see him go, while others praised him as a strong and professional leader.
+In November 1979, after a four-month search, the school board named Lucius Linton Deck, Jr.—superintendent in Orange County, Florida—to lead FCPS.
+Deck's 6 1/2 years in Orange County had drawn mixed reactions, with some residents glad to see him leave, but others praising him as a strong and professional leader.

-Deck inherited the problem of needing to close underused schools that had first plagued Superintendent Davis.
-29 elementary schools, mostly in the eastern part of the county, were studied for possible closure, but Deck's recommendation in April 1980 was for eight schools to be closed, five more than the review panel had suggested.
-The following month, the school board voted to close seven of the eight schools at its May 22, 1980 meeting, a move which was met with angry hisses and boos from parents in attendance.
+Deck inherited the issue of closing underused schools, which had also affected Superintendent Davis.
+Twenty-nine elementary schools, mostly in the eastern part of the county, were studied for possible closure; however, Deck recommended in April 1980 that eight schools be closed, five more than the review panel had suggested.
+The following month, the school board voted at its May 22 meeting to close seven of the eight schools, a decision that was met with angry hisses and boos from parents in attendance.

-Fairfax County teachers' work to the rule action, which had begun in April 1979, was finally ended in May 1980.
+Fairfax County teachers' work-to-rule action, which had begun in April 1979, ended in May 1980.

-Superintendent Linton Deck accepted a new four-year contract as Superintendent of Fairfax County Public Schools in January 1981.
-Shortly before accepting his new contract, Deck proposed making up a $2.75 million portion of his proposed $395 million 1982 school budget by instituting textbook rental fees for students.
-Although permitted by Virginia law, the plan, which included charging textbook fees from $22 for elementary school students up to $30 per year for high school students, was scrapped in the face of strong criticism.
+In January 1981, Linton Deck accepted a new four-year contract as superintendent of FCPS.
+Shortly before accepting this contract, Deck proposed covering $2.75 million of his proposed $395 million 1982 school budget by instituting textbook rental fees for students.
+This plan would have charged annual textbook fees ranging from $22 for elementary school students to $30 per year for high school students.
+Although permitted by Virginia law, the plan was scrapped after strong criticism.

-Controversy over Deck's handling of an investigation of recruiting violations by the Mount Vernon High School athletic department, his censure by the Fairfax Education Association for a mishandled school closing, unhappiness with his leadership style, which was characterized as "aggressive" and "abrasive", and pressure from the Fairfax County Board of Supervisors angry at Deck's proposed budget led to the school board forcing Deck to resign on June 24, 1982, only 1 1/2 years into his four-year contract.
+Deck faced several controversies, including his handling of an investigation into recruiting violations by the Mount Vernon High School athletic department, his censure by the FEA over a school closing, criticism of his leadership style, and pressure from the Fairfax County Board of Supervisors over his proposed budget.
+The school board forced Deck to resign on June 24, 1982, only 1 1/2 years into his four-year contract.
 The board appointed William J. Burkholder as acting superintendent.

-At its April 25, 1991 meeting, the school board approved a plan where several intermediate schools in areas of the county with declining enrollments that had for the previous 31 years only served seventh and eighth grades would add sixth graders and become middle schools.
-Three intermediate schools, Glasgow, Holmes, and Poe, added sixth-grade classes.
+At its meeting on April 25, 1991, the school board approved a plan under which several intermediate schools in areas of the county with declining enrollment would add sixth-grade classes and become middle schools.
+The affected schools had served only seventh and eighth grades for the previous 31 years.
+Under the plan, Glasgow, Holmes, and Poe intermediate schools added sixth-grade classes.

-In 1993, the four-year-old teacher merit pay was suspended due to budget cuts, and the school board voted to phase the program out completely over the next four years at its March 11 meeting.
+In 1993, teacher merit pay, then four years old, was suspended because of budget cuts.
+At its March 11 meeting, the school board voted to phase out the program completely over the next four years.